 - Anyone who has concerns about a child's welfare can make a referral to the relevant Local Authority Children's Social Care, on where the child lives or report the concerns to the relevant Welfare Officer. - 1.2 If a child is suffering significant harm or is likely to suffer significant harm, the referral should be made to the Local Authority and/or the police without delay. - 1.3 If a child is at immediate risk and action needs to be taken urgently, contact the Police by dialling 999.
-If concerns are identified out of hours, the Police and Children's Social Care Services provide an out-of-hours service. - 1.4 All Local authorities should have a Designated Officer (formerly known as the Local Authority Designated Officer, or LADO), or team of officers to be involved in the management and oversight of allegations against people who work with children who: - 1.4.1 behave in a way that has harmed a child, or may have harmed a child; - 1.4.2 possibly committed a criminal offence against or related to a child; or - 1.4.3 behave towards a child or children in a way that indicates they may pose a risk of harm to children. - 1.5 The Designated Officer is responsible for managing and overseeing cases and will be involved from the initial phase of the allegation through to the conclusion of the case but is also available to discuss any concerns and to advise whether to make a referral and/or take any immediate management action to protect a child. - Local authorities are also responsible for providing advice and guidance to employers and organisations on how to deal with allegations against people who work with children. - 1.7 Any safeguarding concerns about a child that are reported to the Club Welfare Officer should review the matter and determine, where appropriate, in consultation with senior managers whether information should be shared with the statutory authorities or any other organisations, including British Gymnastics. - 1.8 The Welfare Officer must inform the British Gymnastics Safeguarding Team or the relevant Home Country Safeguarding Manager without delay where an allegation or concern is made against an individual who is a British Gymnastics member. - 1.9 When a referral is made to Children's Social Care, they have a legal responsibility to make enquiries where a child may be at risk of significant harm.
+If concerns are identified out of hours, the Police and Children's Social Care Services provide an out-of-hours service. - 1.4 All Local authorities should have a Designated Officer (formerly known as the Local Authority Designated Officer, or LADO), or team of officers to be involved in the management and oversight of allegations against people who work with children who: - 1.4.1 behave in a way that has harmed a child, or may have harmed a child; - 1.4.2 possibly committed a criminal offence against or related to a child; or - 1.4.3 behave towards a child or children in a way that indicates they may pose a risk of harm to children. - 1.5 The Designated Officer is responsible for managing and overseeing cases and will be involved from the initial phase of the allegation through to the conclusion of the case but is also available to discuss any concerns and to advise whether to make a referral and/or take any immediate management action to protect a child. - Local authorities are also responsible for providing advice and guidance to employers and organisations on how to deal with allegations against people who work with children. - 1.7 Any safeguarding concerns about a child that are reported to the Club Welfare Officer should review the matter and determine, where appropriate, in consultation with senior managers whether information should be shared with the statutory authorities or any other organisations. - 1.8 When a referral is made to Children's Social Care, they have a legal responsibility to make enquiries where a child may be at risk of significant harm.
 This may involve gathering information from others who know the child or talking to the young person and their family.
-Enquiries may be carried out jointly with the Police where a criminal offence is suspected. - 1.10 Anyone who makes a referral should always follow up their concerns if they are not satisfied with the response. - 1.11 British Gymnastics Reporting Flowchart is at Appendix 11.
+Enquiries may be carried out jointly with the Police where a criminal offence is suspected. - 1.9 Anyone who makes a referral should always follow up their concerns if they are not satisfied with the response.